 One day, a bit more than a month after we’d started therapy, I noticed that one of my clients started coming to our sessions very tired.
 When I asked her mother she explained that the girl was up all night, reading under the covers, with her recorded books.
 This girl, who previously had wanted nothing to do with books and was falling behind in her vocabulary, now considered herself a reader.
 This, I thought is what every parent wants (even though my own had complained much about my own late-night reading habits, I know they were secretly proud of me!)
 This is an example of a successful accommodation.

 Reading accommodations allow students to access the knowledge and information that is available to their peers, despite their challenges with reading.
 They allow students to express themselves and share their stories without anxiety about spelling or handwriting.
 Accommodations are about access.
 For a student with mobility impairment, it may look like a ramp instead of stairs, allowing access to the same school other students attend.
-For a student with dyslexia it comes in the form of a dictation software, or speech to text, or recorded text among others.
-I am so glad that the technology of our present day has made these accommodations not only easy to access, but is constantly improving their quality!
+For a student with dyslexia, it comes in the form of dictation software, speech to text, or recorded text among others.
+I am so glad that the technology of our present-day has made these accommodations not only easy to access but is constantly improving their quality!

 But those accommodations will not teach a child to read or write.
 Contact us to begin the literacy instruction that will.